 While the cost of groceries, eating out and entertainment can be relatively similar in many Australian cities, other expenses such as rent and transport can vary significantly.

-If you would like to live centrally in the larger cities such as Sydney, Melbourne or Brisbane, you can expect to pay more for rent.
-To make that choice affordable, many students chose to share smaller apartments (and sometimes even their room) with other students.
-Typically, you can get better and bigger properties for the same price the further you go from the city centre, but then you must consider the additional time it will take to get into the city and the cost of transport.
+If you would like to live centrally in one of the larger cities like Sydney, Melbourne or Brisbane, you can expect to pay more for rent.
+To make that choice more affordable, many students choose to share smaller apartments (and sometimes even their room) with other students.
+Typically, you can get bigger and better properties for the same price the further you go from the city centre.
+However, you should then consider the additional time it will take to get into the city and the cost of transport.

-To understand the differences in the cost of living between cities check out: Student Cost of Living Calculator
+To understand the differences in the cost of living between cities, make sure to check out our Cost of Living Calculator.

-The Australian culture and lifestyle is as diverse as its population.
+The culture and lifestyle in Australia is as diverse as its population.

 If you enjoy the fast-paced lifestyle of big, cosmopolitan cities, you can’t go past Sydney or Melbourne.

-To get closer to nature, Hobart and its unspoilt natural environment is a good choice, along with tropical North Queensland.
+To get closer to nature, Hobart and its unspoilt natural environment is a good choice, as is tropical North Queensland.

-Melbourne and Adelaide offer vibrant arts communities, great food and are in close location to internationally acclaimed wine regions.
+Melbourne and Adelaide offer vibrant arts communities and great food and are in close proximity to internationally acclaimed wine regions.

-If you are after the famous Australian beachside way of life, you have more than a few choices; consider the capitals Perth on the West Coast, Brisbane and Sydney on the East Coast, and several regional areas including Wollongong and the Sunshine Coast.
+If you are after Australia’s famous beachside way of life, you have more than a few choices.
+Consider Perth on the West Coast, Brisbane, the Gold Coast and Sydney on the East Coast, and several regional areas including Wollongong and the Sunshine Coast.

-Will you be seeking to gain some work experience while you study?
-Or do you need to earn money while you study?
+Will you be looking to gain some work experience while you study?
+Or do you need to earn money to support your lifestyle?

-After you complete your studies, will you be looking to live in Australia for a while longer to work, or even migrate permanently?
+After you complete your studies, will you be looking to live in Australia for a while longer to work or even permanently migrate?

-If you answered yes to any of the questions above, you would want to consider the professional employment prospects that each city might give you.
+If you answered ‘yes’ to any of these questions, you might want to consider the employment prospects that each city offers.